sokolitdev/Azure-Verified-Modules/docs/content/specs-defs/specs/bicep/_index.md

 #### ID: BCPNFR2 - Category: Documentation - Module Documentation Generation

-{{< hint type=danger >}}
-REVIEW.
-AGREED.
-Proposal: keep for now, removing reference to AVM team, and reassess later
-{{< /hint >}}

 {{< hint type=note >}}

-This script/tool is currently being developed by the AVM team and will be made available very soon.
+This script/tool is currently being developed by the Core team and will be made available very soon.

 {{< /hint >}}

-Bicep modules documentation **MUST** be automatically generated via the provided script/tooling from the AVM team, providing the following headings:
+Bicep modules documentation **MUST** be automatically generated via the provided script/tooling from the Core team, providing the following headings:

 - Title
 - Description